 There is no shortage of Windows users who wonder how long does system restore take.
-Well, in general, it would be handy for any computer user to have a rough estimate on it.
-In this guide, we will explain how long does it generally take and potential issues related to it.
+In general, it would be handy for any computer user to have a rough estimate on it.
+In this guide, we will explain how long does it generally takes and potential issues related to it.

 Why do you want to know how long does system restore take?